rapidez/docs/src/3.x/theming.md

 `border` / `border-default` | `--border` | `slate-200` | <colorTile color="#e2e8f0"/>{.np}
 `border-muted` | `--border-muted` | `slate-100` | <colorTile color="#f1f5f9"/>{.np}

-Ring and outline colors are the same as the border colors.
-You can use them like this:
+Ring and outline colors are the same as the border colors, you can use them like: `outline-emphasis` and `ring-emphasis`.
-`outline-emphasis`
-`ring-emphasis`

 ##### Background